alephmatic/full-stack-ai/README.md

 * npm/yarn/bun instead of pnpm
 * Other databases instead of Postgres

-To enable these features today run the CLI locally, and update `actions.ts`.
+To enable these additional features today run the CLI locally, and update `actions.ts`.
 We'll release full support for these soon.

+We've also been experimenting with a more general AI coder called [Aleph0](https://github.com/alephmatic/aleph0) which is in beta.

 ## Getting Started